GustavoZetta/xenonium-engine/README.md

 ## Supported Plataforms

-The engine is officially supported and tested only on Windows, but it should compile just fine on other plataforms such as Linux and MacOS
+The engine is officially supported and tested only on Windows, but it should compile just fine on other plataforms.

 ## Prebuild Binaries